ellenpham/RosterBoard-TerminalApp/README.md

         </tr>
         <tr>
             <td>2</th>
-            <td>User have three options on how they can manipulate their current roster: 1/to modify, 2/to remove and 3/to add</th>
+            <td>User have three options on how they can manipulate their current roster: 1/to modify or change current shift, 2/to remove and 3/to add</th>
             <td>30 Apr - 02 May</th>
         </tr>
         <tr>
             <td>3</th>
-            <td>Requirement when adding a day: if the day is already existed --> have to choose another day.</th>
+            <td>Requirement when adding a day: users can not add an existing day.
+Achieved by define boolean values for the existed_day variable </th>
             <td>30 Apr - 02 May</th>
         </tr>
         <tr>
             <td>4</th>
-            <td>Requirement when modifying or removing a day: if the day is not existed --> have to choose another day</th>
+            <td>Requirement when modifying or removing a day: users can not select a day that is not existed.
+Achieved by define a dictionary for day items and checking the values</th>
             <td>30 Apr - 02 May</th>
         </tr>
         <tr>
             <td>5</th>
-            <td>Requirement when removing a day: re-check if there are less than THREE rostered days, using `csv.reader` and `len()` to read and count</th>
+            <td>Requirement when removing a day: re-check if there are less than THREE rostered days, using csv.reader and len() to read and count</th>
             <td>30 Apr - 02 May</th>
         </tr>
          <tr>
             <td>6</th>
-            <td>Error handling for users input: inputs for any modified days need to be in a given format, using `strptime()`</th>
+            <td>Error handling for users' input using while loop and if elif else</th>
             <td>30 Apr - 02 May</th>
         </tr>
          <tr>